Finding the Best Places to Retire Since 2006!

 Lake Havasu City is hot, hot, hot in the summer (really April through October), with temperatures reaching into the 120s some days.
 Winters are mild and beautiful, with temperatures in the 40s, 50s, 60s and 70s.
 The area receives just three inches of rain per year, but flash floods can occur.
 The sun shines 300+ days of the year.

 It is worth noting that Lake Havasu's level never varies by more than five feet because it is a balancing reservoir, with water from Lake Mead and Lake Powell released into it as needed to meet demand.
-Lake Mead and Lake Powell are, however, fed by the Colorado River, which is slowly drying up (the river's flow is expected to decrease by 5% to 20% in the next 40 years).
+Lake Mead and Lake Powell are, however, fed by the Colorado River, which is slowly drying up.
 Once Lake Mead's water level drops below 1,025 feet, Lake Havasu and Lake Havasu City could start to receive less water and mandatory water restrictions could begin.
-Lake Mead's current water level is 1,042 feet.
+Lake Mead's current water level is 1,065 feet.

 Recommended as a Retirement Spot?
 Yes | Is Arizona Tax-Friendly at Retirement?
 Yes